mrinmaydhar/VeryLong-Factorial/README.md

 # VeryLong-Factorial
-Calculates Factorial of very large numbers in Turbo C++
+Calculates Factorial of very large numbers in Turbo C++ emulated in DOSBox